Wilkinson County, Georgia: Politics

-Even as it has become more favorable to Republicans at the state and federal level, Wilkinson's county government continues to be dominated by Democrats, to the extent that the Democratic primary is often tantamount to election.
+Even as it has become more favorable to Republicans at the state and federal level, Wilkinson's county government continued to be dominated by Democrats up until the 2020s.
+For most of this century the Democratic primary was often tantamount to election.
 In 2016, Democrats won all six county executive offices without Republican opposition, as well as the three school board seats up for election that year.
 While the Republican district attorney for the district that includes Wilkinson was also unopposed, he received only 65.6% of ballots cast, compared to at least 72.4% for each unopposed Democratic countywide official.
 In 2018, Democratic incumbents were reelected unopposed to two of the county's five commission seats unopposed and to a third seat by a 25% margin, as well as winning the race for commission chair unopposed.
 The Democratic candidate in the open first commission district lost, but by just 2.7%.
 Both school board members up that year were unopposed Democratic incumbents.

 Similarly, the overwhelming majority of primary voters in Wilkinson have chosen Democratic ballots even in recent years, presidential primaries excepted.
 In 2014, 2,022 of 2,174 primary voters (93.0%) chose Democratic ballots.
 In 2016, 1,726 of 2,033 primary voters (84.9%) did so, and in 2018, 1,186 of the 1,862 primary voters (63.7%) did so, even in the context of a competitive statewide Republican primary for governor.
 Three incumbent county commissioners faced opponents in their 2018 primaries; the incumbent county commission chair lost, and the District 2 incumbent won by just one vote.

+Prior to the November 2022 elections, Democrats held a majority or 4 out of 5 seats on the County Commission.
+On election night, a Republican defeated the incumbent Democratic chairman by nearly 20 percentage points.
+Republicans were also able to flip an additional seat on the commission previously held by a Democrat, and in doing so captured a 3–2 majority.
+Republicans also captured a seat on the local Board of Education, in which they had none prior to the election.